15 Expats Talk about Health Insurance and Healthcare in Croatia

 When we asked expats and global nomads about the quality of medical care in Croatia, they replied:

 "Croatia has a well-developed healthcare system that provides quality medical services to its citizens.
 The country has a network of public and private hospitals, clinics, and health centers that offer a wide range of medical services, including preventive care, diagnosis, and treatment.
 Croatia also has a number of specialized medical centers that provide specialized care for specific conditions.
-Additionally, Croatia has a number of highly trained medical professionals, including doctors, nurses, and other healthcare professionals, who are dedicated to providing quality care to their patients," commented one expat who moved to Croatia.
+Additionally, Croatia has a number of highly trained medical professionals, including doctors, nurses, and other healthcare professionals, who are dedicated to providing quality care to their patients," said one expat living in Croatia.

 Are healthcare and health insurance expensive in Croatia?